silviamaggi/smd-com/_posts/2023-05-23-design-digested-43.md

   - wise
   - visual frameworks
   - ux podcast
 description: "Design, Digested 43.
-Design Thinking went wrong, Fitts’ Law, visual frameworks and more."
+Design thinking went wrong, Fitts’ Law, visual frameworks and more."
-excerpt: "On this issue: How Design Thinking went wrong, Fitts’ Law in the touch era, visual frameworks and more."
+excerpt: "On this issue: How Design thinking went wrong, Fitts’ Law in the touch era, visual frameworks and more."
 featuredimage: true
 featimage-alt: ""
 featimage-class: 'u-featured'